 Who Should Choose Which Loan?

-- Traditional Loans offer more customization and builder flexibility—especially for complex or multi-property projects.
+- Seasoned Investors: Traditional loans provide flexibility and customization for complex builds or multi-property projects.

 Actionable Tips Before You Apply

-If you plan to sell or refinance in a few years, loan structure and upfront costs should factor into your decision.
+- Consider Future Plans: If you plan to sell or refinance soon, factor this into your loan structure decision.